sh-csg/moodle-mod_progresspath/README.md

 ## Start and completion

-On a progresspath you can define visible starting places.
+On a progresspath you can define visible starting items.
 The first place you put on the map is a starting place by default.
-You can also define places as target places.
+You can also define items as target items.
 They can be used for automatic completion of the map in three different ways: 1.
-The map is completed if one target place is reached (i.e. the linked activity is completed), 2. all target places are reached, 3. all places are reached.
+The map is completed if one target place is reached (i.e. the linked activity is completed), 2. all target items are reached, 3. all items are reached.
 This is very convenient when using nested maps.
 As a consequence, progresspaths can also be used to replace parts of the function of mod_checklist.

 ## Features

 As a background image, you can use any image which can be viewed in a web browser (e.g. JPG, PNG, GIF, SVG).
 The map is resized to the size of the image and fully responsive.
-You can change the color of places (different colors for visited / unvisited places) and the lines of places and paths.
-Target places are highlighted for the participants.
-If necessary, you can also hide the paths or show a checkmark at visited places.
+You can change the color of items (different colors for visited / unvisited items) and the lines of items and paths.
+Target items are highlighted for the participants.
+If necessary, you can also hide the paths or show a checkmark at visited items.
 The map is always updated when the completion state of a linked activity changes.
 If the progresspath is embedded on a course page and manual completion of a linked activity is triggered, a page reload is forced to keep the map status correct.
 If an activity has additional restrictions (e.g. visible only after a certain date), progresspath will display it only if these restrictions are fulfilled.

 ## Use of the editor